-A guide to problems, costs, maintenance and repair for your 2007 Mercury Grand Marquis
+A guide to repairs, service, and maintenance costs for your 2007 Mercury Grand Marquis

 The composite (plastic) intake manifold may crack near the thermostat housing and cause a coolant leak.
 Ford released an updated manifold that was reinforced to prevent a recurrence.
 No recall was issued for this problem but Ford did extend the warranty to seven years on some models from the date of purchase.

 A spring in the seat belt buckle may wear or fail, causing the airbag light on the instrument panel to illuminate.
 Failed buckles will require replacement.

 2007 Mercury Grand Marquis QuestionsI just changed the steering pump and pressure hose (1 answer)

 but now they say that it could be the rack and piona that causes the problem they also said that it had a lot of dirt in it so they did something and got it out how can that get dirt in it and sense they think that they got it will I need to replace that too?

 How do you check the vent controllers and what else may be going wrong?

 2007 Mercury Grand Marquis RecallsPotential Loss of Steering

 Certain vehicles are being recalled because the upper intermediate steering shaft could separate resulting in loss of steering control.
 This recall includes models previously recalled under campaign #13V-385, these vehicles may have been incorrectly repaired.
 Dealers will inspect and replace the upper immediate shaft if necessary.
 If the steering column lower bearing has separated, a retainer clip will be installed.